brujoand/blog.brujordet.no/content/post/devops/Building-a-delivery-platform.md

 trivial and considering all the new features they were getting..
 Well.
 We didn't pay attention.
-When you're replacing something old with something new and better.
-It's not better if it doesn't match the existing feature set, because that means more change for the team.
+When you're replacing something old with something new and better it's not better if it doesn't match the existing feature set, because that means more change for the team.
 It might seem trivial from a technical point of view, but we humans don't think that way.
 We have an aversion to loss, or rather [loss aversion](https://en.wikipedia.org/wiki/Loss_aversion).
 We prefer